 In Government Proposals, experienced Proposal Managers develop a Proposal Plan to guide them through the proposal effort.

 Unless you’ve been under a rock, you’ve heard of The Hunger Games, the dystopian trilogy by Suzanne Collins that has edged out Harry Potter’s seven books as Amazon’s best-selling series of all time.
-The movies set records, and fans worldwide were hysterical in their enthusiasm.
+The movies set records, and fans worldwide are hysterical in their enthusiasm.

 In Government Proposals, experienced Proposal Managers develop a Proposal Plan to guide them through the proposal effort.